Flexible Imputation of Incomplete Network Data: Simulation Study

-In this subsection, we evaluate the performance of parameter estimates in downstream analyses that rely on the imputed networks.
+In this subsection, we evaluate the performance of GMM estimators in downstream analyses that rely on the imputed networks.
 We compare the performance of our method with the alternative approaches introduced previously.
 We focus on two widely used classes of empirical exercises in economics that are based on network data. \paragraph{Regression on network statistics} Suppose for each network $m=1, \ldots, M$, the outcome $Y_{mi}$ is generated according to:

-where $\phi_{mi} : [0,1]^{N_m \times N_m} \to \mathbb{R}$ computes a network statistic for individual $i$ in network $M$, $\{u_m\}_{1\leq m\leq M}$ are i.i.d. network-level random effects independent of $A_m$, and $e_{mi}$ is i.i.d. idiosyncratic error.
+where $\phi_{mi} : [0,1]^{N_m \times N_m} \to \mathbb{R}$ computes a network statistic for individual $i$ in network $m$, $\{u_m\}_{1\leq m\leq M}$ are i.i.d. network-level random effects independent of $A_m$, and $e_{mi}$ is i.i.d. idiosyncratic error.
 We consider two specifically, normalized average degree and eigenvector centrality, as defined in Example~\ref{example:regression}.
 The networks $\{A_m\}_{1\leq m\leq M}$ according to~\eqref{eq:MC_formation} with $\beta = (-0.5, -0.5)$, which yields relatively dense networks with a larger number of links.

 We set the number of networks to $M = 40$ and fix network size at $N_m = 200$ for all $m$.
 The simulations consider sampling rates $\varphi := n/N \in \{0.2, 0.3, 0.4, 0.5\}$ to compare the performance of the proposed method and alternative methods under different levels of sampling.
 For reference, we also report the performance of regressions using the complete networks (\textbf{CD}).
 We set $\alpha_0 = 0$ and $\alpha_1 = 0.5$.